Slicing Unbalanced Optimal Transport: Background

-\textbf{Sliced Optimal Transport.} Among the many workarounds that have been proposed to overcome the OT computational bottleneck \cite{peyre2019computational}, Sliced OT \cite{rabin2012wasserstein} has attracted a lot of attention due to its computational benefits and theoretical guarantees.
-We define it below.
+Among the many workarounds that have been proposed to overcome the OT computational bottleneck \citep{peyre2019computational}, Sliced OT \citep{rabin2012wasserstein} has attracted a lot of attention due to its computational benefits and theoretical guarantees.

 \begin{definition}[Sliced OT] Let $\sphereD \triangleq \{\theta \in \Rd~:~\|\theta\| = 1\}$ be the unit sphere in $\Rd$.
 For $\theta \in \sphereD$, denote by $\theta^\star : \Rd \to \rset$ the linear map such that for $x \in \Rd$, $\theta^\star(x) \triangleq \ps{\theta}{x}$.
 Let $\unifS$ be the uniform probability over $\sphereD$.
-Consider $\al, \be \in \Mmp(\Rd)$.
+Consider $(\al, \be) \in \Mmp(\Rd) \times \Mmp(\Rd)$.
 The \emph{Sliced OT} problem is defined as

-where for any measurable function $f$ and $\xi \in \Mmp(\Rd)$, $f_\sharp \xi$ is the \emph{push-forward measure} of $\xi$ by $f$, \ie~for any measurable set $\textsc{A} \subset \rset$, $f_\sharp\xi(\textsc{A}) \triangleq \xi(f^{-1}(\textsc{A}))$, $f^{-1}(\textsc{A}) \triangleq \{x\in\Rd : f(x)\in\textsc{A}\}$. \end{definition}
+where for any measurable function $f$ and $\xi \in \Mmp(\Rd)$, $f_\sharp \xi$ is the \emph{push-forward measure} of $\xi$ by $f$, \ie, for any measurable set $\textsc{A} \subset \rset$, $f_\sharp\xi(\textsc{A}) \triangleq \xi(f^{-1}\big(\textsc{A})\big)$, $f^{-1}(\textsc{A}) \triangleq \{x\in\Rd : f(x)\in\textsc{A}\}$. \end{definition}